Computing Probabilistic Controlled Invariant Sets: Examples

 When computing an infinite-horizon PCIS, we choose the same bound on the disturbance as for the RCIS.
 The elements of $w_k$ are truncated i.i.d.
 Gaussian random variables with zero mean and variance $\sigma^2=1/30^2$.
 Denote the largest RCIS computed above by $\mathbb{Q}_f=\{x\in \mathbb{R}^2\mid Hx\leq h\}$, where the matrix $H$ and the vector $h$ are with appropriate dimensions.
-As stated in Algorithm~$4$, the infinite-horizon $\epsilon$-PCIS with $\epsilon=0.80$ is a stochastic backward reachable set from the RCIS associated with probability $0.80$, i.e.,
+As stated in Algorithm~$4$, the one-step stochastic backward reachable set from the RCIS associated with probability $0.80$ is an infinite-horizon $\epsilon$-PCIS with $\epsilon=0.80$, i.e.,

 This set can be represented as

 where $h'$ is the optimal solution of the chance constrained program

 This program can be numerically solved by using the methods in \cite{Lorenzen(2017),Prekopa(2013)}.
 The resulting infinite-horizon $\epsilon$-PCIS with $\epsilon=0.80$ is the gray region shown in Fig.~\ref{mpc1}.
 This region is obviously a superset of the RCIS in blue.